Yeah, this is where some of my Evangelical friends think Catholics have put Mary up there with Jesus as a "Co-Saviour". They say things like:

 "No woman is like you.
 You are more than Eve or Sarah, blessed above all nobility, wisdom, and sanctity.
 (Sermon, Feast of the Visitation, 1537)."

 When Mary was carrying our Lord Jesus in her womb, Jesus was flowing through her veins.
 This lady has an intimate relationship with our Lord.
 Mary is probably the most misunderstood person in all of history.
-If all I do on this site is soften a few hearts towards her, then I will be exceedingly happy, and I believe Jesus will be also.
+If all I do on this site is soften a few hearts towards her, then I will be exceedingly happy, and we believe Jesus will be also.

 Take our prayers into the sanctuary of heaven and enable them to bring about our peace with God...Holy Mary, help the miserable, strengthen the discouraged, comfort the sorrowful, pray for your people, plead for the clergy, intercede for all women consecrated to God.
 May all who venerate you, feel now your help and protection. ...Make it your continual care to pray for the people of God, for you were blessed by God and were made worthy to bear the Redeemer of the world, who lives and reigns forever.
 (St Augustine in 430 A.D. )